TrentConley/TrentConley/README.md

 - 👋 Hi, I’m @TrentConley
 - 👀 I’m interested in Nano Tech, CS, and Astronautics.
-- 🌱 I’m currently learning Rust, Solidity, psychology, and linear algebra.
+- 🌱 I’m currently learning Rust, Solidity, and Javascript.
 - 📫 How to reach me trentconley@protonmail.com

 <!---